-Speaking to Forbes, the Chief Attribution Officer at C3 Metrics, Jeff Greenfield, suggested that the huge amount of options on streaming services could also have something to do with the show's demise.
 He said: "The explosion of quality content is leading to massive consumer confusion on what to watch.
 Digital used to be about content curation; today it’s about content confusion and Grace and Frankie’s demise is the paradox of choice come to life."

-Jane Fonda and Lily Tomlin released a joint statement following the news that season seven would the show's last back in 2020, writing: "We are both delighted and heartbroken that ‘Grace & Frankie’ will be back for its seventh, though final, season.
+Jane and Lily released a joint statement following the news that season seven would the show's last back in 2020, writing: "We are both delighted and heartbroken that 'Grace & Frankie' will be back for its seventh, though final, season.